CasimirKaPazi/uforun/README.txt

 Community approach on trying to recreate the unreleased UFOrace by Kenny.
 See https://forum.minetest.net/viewtopic.php?f=50&t=12391

 At the moment unusable.
-Just trow in the code we need.
+Just throw in the code we need.

 #